MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/device-firmware-update-for-usb-devices-without-using-a-co-installer.md

 1. An extension INF to install the WDF lower filter driver

-In addition to the driver update package, a separate FW Update Device Driver package will be present on the Windows Update, with:
+In addition to the driver update package, a separate Firmware Update Device Driver package will be present on Windows Update, with:

 1. A WDF firmware update device driver and its INF, and